-347. In respect of the induction programme (R174), at their judicial retreat in 2020, the judges engaged in extensive discussions in order to design a detailed comprehensive
+347. In respect of the induction programme (R174), at their judicial retreat in 2020, the judges engaged in extensive discussions in order to design a detailed comprehensive programme for the induction of new judges.
+Such a programme would enable the newly-elected judges to become attuned to the structure,

-&lt;sup>43 For example, a so-called 'Salmon Letter' might have been expected to have been sent by the IER in such circumstances.
+43 For example, a so-called 'Salmon Letter' might have been expected to have been sent by the IER in such circumstances.
 Such letters entail a principle of fairness in the manner of official letters sent out by a public inquiry to people that will be subject to criticism when that inquiry's report is released.
 The aim of the letter is to give the person a chance to prepare for the resultant exposure and possible legal recourse which may need to be taken when allegations against them become public.

-&lt;sup>44The Presidency of the Court attaches Annex II to illustrate complications caused by the fact that institutional comments were not requested during the consultation or the drafting phases of the review exercise.
+44The Presidency of the Court attaches Annex II to illustrate complications caused by the fact that institutional comments were not requested during the consultation or the drafting phases of the review exercise.
 The two memoranda contained in Annex II concern allegations contained in paragraphs 405 and 439 of the IER report which, when read together, suggest that the calling to full-time service of newly elected judges in March 2018 might have been motivated by inappropriate or extraneous considerations such as the election of the new Presidency.
 In the memoranda contained in Annex II, five of the then newly-elected judges directly affected by this allegation, and the previous President of the Court, respectively, strenuously reject such allegations.
 If the Court or the officials affected had been provided the opportunity to comment on the allegations, the concerns as to their inaccuracy could have been addressed in an appropriate and timely manner.

-&lt;sup>45 IER report, paras.
+45 IER report, paras.
 409-413.

-programme for the induction of new judges.
-Such a programme would enable the newlyelected judges to become attuned to the structure, functions and judicial practice of the Court in a practically-oriented and participatory programme.
+functions and judicial practice of the Court in a practically-oriented and participatory programme.
 The programme would involve all judges of the Court and be driven by judge-to-judge learning through structured dialogue between new and experienced ICC judges.